-To obtain knowledge and understanding of the principles and procedures of regression analysis and analysis of variance, and the statistical techniques used in the analysis of (quasi) experimental research.
+- To obtain knowledge and understanding of the principles and procedures of analyses used in (quasi) experimental research: regression analysis and analysis of variance.

-To select, carry out, assess and report on the correct analysis in a given situation.
+- To choose, carry out and represent the correct analysis in a given situation.

-To gain skills in working with statistical software concerning regression analysis and analysis of variance.
+- To obtain skills in dealing with statistical software concerning regression analysis and analysis of variance.

-Note: A complete list of course objectives is available on Brightspace.
+Note: A complete list of course objectives is available on Blackboard.

 Mode of instruction